andtem2000/Neonatal_seizure_detection_dl_algorithm/README.md

 ## 10. Citation

-If you use this work, consider citing our [paper](https://ieeexplore.ieee.org/document/10290015):
+If you use this work, consider citing our (update to new paper) [paper](https://ieeexplore.ieee.org/document/10290015):

 ```latex
 @INPROCEEDINGS{10290015,